 Comfortable lightweight clothes, plus a warm jacket for winter evenings.
 Plenty of sunscreen and a hat, no matter what the season.

 There’s accommodation to suit all budgets, from basic campsites and cottages to spacious family lodges.
 Book well in advance.

 What to eat

+The camp shops supply plenty of foodstuffs and drinks.
+Their braai meat is particularly good.
 If you’re not self-catering, all the bigger camps have restaurants.

 The camp shops offer a great selection of wildlife books, DVDs, bush clothing and African curios.